BakerSec/tensorflow/README.md

 01_Neural_Network_Regression_with_Tensorflow.ipynb has 2 other notebook version due to the sensitivity of model run results least accurate model

-01_Neural_Network_Regression_with_Tensorflow-A.ipynb -- notebook top continue from file below
+01_Neural_Network_Regression_with_Tensorflow-A.ipynb -- notebook to continue file below

 01_Neural_Network_Regression_with_Tensorflow-2nd-learning_rate-adjustment-to-.01.ipynb -- shows the more accurate model